LupuC/elixio_uninstaller/README.md

 ### The "I just want to click things" way:

 1. Head over to: https://github.com/LupuC/elixio_uninstaller/releases
-2. Download the latest .exe file
+2. Download the latest .exe and .json (otherwise, it won't work) files
 3. Double-click and enjoy!

 ## What it looks like 📸